brimdata/zui/CONTRIBUTING.md

 An alternate Zeek setup may be used by overriding the zeek runner location.
 This may be done either by launching Brim with the `BRIM_ZEEK_RUNNER` environment variable set to the absolute path of a zeek runner script or commmand, or by setting the "Zeek Runner" preference in the Brim UI.
 See the [Zeek Customization](https://github.com/brimsec/brim/wiki/Zeek-Customization) wiki article for additional details.

+### suricata

+Brim uses [Suricata](https://suricata-ids.org) to extract Suricata alert logs from packet captures.
+These alerts are also transformed into ZNG and combined with the zeek logs.
+Overall this feature's operation and configuration are similar to those of the Zeek feature.
+Here, the runner is passed to zqd with the `-suricatarunner` option, and it can be overridden via the Brim UI or the environment variable `BRIM_SURICATA_RUNNER`.

+The Suricata rules are updated every time Brim is launched.
+The update itself is started by zqd by invoking a suricata-update runner that is passed to it as `-suricataupdater`.
+The default updater uses the default Emerging Threads Open rules, like vanilla Suricata.
+A custom updater can be used; to do so change the updater path via the Brim UI or the environment variable `BRIM_SURICATA_UPDATER`.

 ## Tests

 Unit tests use [Jest](https://jestjs.io/) which has an [excellent cli](https://jestjs.io/docs/en/cli).
 Here are some examples you might use frequently.